© All rights reserved.

 It’s National Afternoon Tea Week so why not indulge with an afternoon tea & a glass of Prosecco with a river view.
 Below are just a selection of afternoon tea’s

-Thames River Services are now operating the Peak Season Timetable.
-The last sailing will depart Westminster Pier at 17:00, St. Katharine Pier at 17:20 & Greenwich Pier at 18:00.
-The
+From tomorrow Thames River Services will be operating the Low Summer Timetable.
+The last sailing will depart Westminster Pier at 16:00, St. Katharine Pier at 16:20 & Greenwich Pier at